 GMCR sources, produces and sells coffee, hot cocoa, teas and other beverages in K-Cup portion packs.
 These are sold to supermarkets, club stores and convenience stores, restaurants, office coffee distributors and also

 directly to consumers in the United States.

-Going forward, due to more advanced brewers, introduction of new Keurig Cold and distribution deals with major coffee and retail brands, we expect them to increase at a significant rate, exceeding 24 billion annually by the end of the forecast period.
+Going forward, due to more advanced brewers, introduction of new distribution deals with major coffee and retail brands, we expect them to increase at a significant rate, exceeding 22 billion annually by the end of the forecast period.

 Trefis considered the following factors for its forecast